brightsign/extension-template/README.md

 ```sh
 BB_NUMBER_THREADS=8 MACHINE=cobra ./bsbb brightsign-sdk
 ```

+Generally you will get the best performance by setting the threads to the number of cores you have available.

 If the build is successful, exit the container shell and copy the built SDK to the project root.